 Keep in mind that, statistically, you’re going to hear “no” a lot.
 That’s just the name of the game.
 Treat the no’s as learning opportunities and move on.

 Door-to-door sales are notoriously difficult.
 But you’ll hear again and again that it’s one of the absolute best ways to quickly hone your selling ability and learn what makes prospects tick.
-Before you go out on your next pitching session, refresh yourself on these five killer strategies so you can seal the deal!
+Before you go out on your next pitching session, refresh yourself on these six sales strategies so you can seal the deal!